yangshiteng/Coursera-05-Sequence-Models/README.md

 So there are a few solutions to this, one which you see in the literature is to use a hierarchical softmax classifier.
 And what that means is, instead of trying to categorize something into all 10,000 carries on one go.
 Imagine if you have one classifier, it tells you is the target word in the first 5,000 words in the vocabulary?
 Or is in the second 5,000 words in the vocabulary?
 And let's say this binary cost that it tells you this is in the first 5,000 words, think of second class to tell you that this in the first 2,500 words of vocab or in the second 2,500 words vocab and so on.
 Until eventually you get down to classify exactly what word it is, so that the leaf of this tree, and so having a tree of classifiers like this, means that each of the retriever nodes of the tree can be just a binding classifier.
 And so you don't need to sum over all 10,000 words or else it will capsize in order to make a single classification.
 In fact, the computational classifying tree like this scales like log of the vocab size rather than linear in vocab size.
 So this is called a hierarchical softmax classifier.

+## Negative Embeddings

+In the last video, you saw how the Skip-Gram model allows you to construct a supervised learning task.
+So we map from context to target and how that allows you to learn a useful word embedding.
+But the downside of that was the Softmax objective was slow to compute.
+In this video, you'll see a modified learning problem called negative sampling that allows you to do something similar to the Skip-Gram model you saw just now, but with a much more efficient learning algorithm.